typehero/typehero/challenges/primitive-data-types/prompt.md

 > 1. relating to, denoting, or preserving the character of an early stage in the evolutionary or historical development of something.

-So basically, it means "ancient" or "undeveloped"??
+So basically, it means "ancient" or "undeveloped"?  huh???

 Nope.
 That's actually not the way the word is used in this context.
 If you keep reading down the list, you'll find a less common definition: